kmjones1979/sps-triggers/README.md

 ## Substreams-powered subgraphs

-Substreams is a new framework for processing blockchain data, developed by StreamingFast for The Graph Network.
-A substreams modules can output entity changes, which are compatible with Subgraph entities using the graph_out module, bringing the indexing speed and additional data of Substreams to subgraph developers.
+Substreams is a framework for processing blockchain data, developed by StreamingFast for The Graph Network.
+A Substreams module can output entity changes, which are compatible with Subgraph entities using the graph_out module, bringing the indexing speed and additional data of Substreams to subgraph developers.

-Additionally, a recent update to graph-node v0.34.0 enables Substreams as Source of Triggers for Subgraphs.
-This update significantly enhances subgraph functionality by enabling substreams to act as a source of triggers for running subgraph mappings.
-Developers can now directly run subgraph mappings on the data output from substreams, facilitating a more integrated and efficient workflow.
+As of graph-node v0.34.0, developers can now use Substreams as source of triggers for Subgraphs which significantly enhances functionality by allowing the reuse of existing Substreams packages as an extraction layer and enabling access to more data sources.
+Developers can now directly run subgraph mappings on the data output from Substreams, facilitating a more integrated and efficient workflow.
 The differences in both of these approaches are outlined in the following two sections.

 -   Cookbook Example: processing subgraph data using the graph_out module
--   Processing subgraph mappings with substreams triggers
+-   Processing subgraph mappings with Substreams triggers

 ### Cookbook Example: Processing subgraph data using the graph_out module